 So in short, it looks as if there is still a lot of the black gold just beneath the Earth’s surface.
 And the near-term fear isn’t if we’ll run out (eventually we will, but probably not soon), it’s if we can pump it out of the ground fast enough to keep up with growing demand.
 There’s been a lot of debate about the United States becoming more independent with regard to oil.
 Instead of importing about 75% of our oil, perhaps Congress should allow offshore exploration and domestic drilling.
 There is quite a bit of oil waiting to be tapped of the coast of California and Florida, but environmentalists and the EPA make this a very difficult endeavor.
 Despite this, I wonder if there is enough usable oil to keep up with the ever growing demand here in the United States?

 Perhaps it’s time we slowly wean ourselves off oil as much as possible?
 The problem is, what should we use instead of oil?
 There is no other energy source that comes close to producing the same amount of energy as oil.
-Not to mention, one 42-gallon barrel of oil creates 19.4 gallons of gasoline while the rest of it (more than half) goes into producing 6,000+ other products like tires, asphalt, rubber cement, hair coloring, lipstick, Aspirin, toothbrushes, shaving cream, ammonia, dentures, drinking cups, footballs, shoes … the list goes on, and on, and on.
+Not to mention, one 42-gallon barrel of oil creates 19.4 gallons of gasoline while the rest of it (more than half) goes into producing 6,000+ other products like tires, asphalt, rubber cement, hair coloring, lipstick, Aspirin, toothbrushes, shaving cream, ammonia, dentures, drinking cups, footballs, shoes … the list goes on, and on.

 It will be nearly impossible to wean ourselves off fuel anytime soon, but we can try.
 The only problem is, of we try, expect everything that’s made form oil to get more expensive.